hirolau/SQL-real-world-problems/README.md

 |     238 | 2001-03-22 00:00:00 | 100.678 |         3 |
 |     298 | 2001-03-22 00:00:00 | 100.928 |         4 |

-### Difficluty:
+### Difficulty:

 Easy.
 If you claim to know SQL, this one you should be able to solve.

 ## 2. Convert and fill FX values for fund prices.

 We need to report foreign fund prices in USD each business day.
-But some days we are missing fund prices if the foregin fund has a holiday, and sometimes we are missing FX rates for various reasones.
+But some days we are missing fund prices if the foreign fund has a holiday, and sometimes we are missing FX rates for various reasons.

 ### Task: